 Safety in severe weather conditions

-Stay safe by following our advice when there are floods or power cuts in your area.
+Stay safe by following our advice when there are storms, floods or power cuts in your area.

-You can keep up to date with the latest weather warnings on the Met Office website.
+Keep up to date with weather warnings on the Met Office website.

-Find out if there is a risk of flooding in your area by visiting the Government website or calling Floodline on 0345 988 1188.
+Find out if there is a risk of flooding by using the Government website or calling Floodline on 0345 988 1188.

 Floodwater